MingCheng991129/AU331_Machine-Learning_SJTU/README.md

 # AU331_Machine-Learning_SJTU
-This involves the personal homework and final project of AU331 in SJTU, including implementing neural networks on iris and MNIST data.
+This involves the personal homework and final project of AU331 in SJTU, including implementing several neural networks and testing on iris and MNIST data.